membean/wordmap/README.md

 | data | Object  | Required | Json data to render the constellation graph, `[required]` In case of interactive mode. |
 | fetchCallBack | function | Required | A callback fn to fetch the constellation data based on provided word, on invoke it has two params, 1. word, 2. cb to render graph with updated data `[Required]` in case of interactive mode. |
 | props | Object  | Optional | Props for constellation component, default is {} e.g. `fullscreen: true/false` |

+# Scripts:

+To prepare the types of module just execute the below commands from root.

+`yarn tsc`

+To prepare the compiled minified version as single file so browser can easily use it.

+`yarn webpack`